Chief Executive - Julian Winter

 Natalie John-Davis, Alamy

-Finally, I’d like to extend a warm welcome to the directors, management, players and staff from Sheffield United who have made the trip to Wales for today’s game.
+Finally, I’d like to extend a warm welcome to the directors, management, players and supporters from Reading who have made the trip to Wales for today’s game.

 Enjoy the game,

-Good evening and welcome to the Swansea.com Stadium for our Championship fixture against Sheffield United.
+Good evening and welcome to the Swansea.com Stadium for our Championship fixture against Reading.

 Enjoy the game,